The Quality Life Jungle of Human Individual Differences

 R(evolution)

-The political and socioeconomic stability of every country in the world today is cross-linked in a globalization process driven by a genetic competition across cultures and societies to create, modify and control the norms and institutions that regulate their social environments.
+The political and socioeconomic stability of every country in the world today is cross-linked in a globalization process driven by a gene-environment competition across cultures and societies to create, modify and control the norms and institutions that regulate their social environments.

 Here we are in the 21st century, cognitive predators trapped in our social hierarchies, devouring resources in a gluttonous state of status consumption destroying the ecosystem that sustains us.